Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/dialogs/login-dialog.md

 sidebarDepth: 0
 ---

-# Login Dialog
+# LoginDialog

 This is an overview of the most common usage of LoginDialog.
-For more information about the available properties, methods, or events, head over to [the complete API documentation for LoginDialog](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_#login).

 The `login()` method shows a dialog where the user can provide login credentials.